-Don’t let these common misconceptions derail your decluttering efforts.
+Don’t let these common misconceptions derail your organizing and decluttering efforts.

 Having trouble staying organized at home?
 We hate to break it to you, but it might be you (not your stuff) that’s the problem.
 We asked professional organizers to reveal common decluttering missteps they often see tripping up people’s best intentions.